Governance & Succession

 • Architectural discipline

-The Charter fixes its status prior to expansion and preserves it across succession.
+The Charter establishes its condition prior to expansion and maintains it across succession.

 • Jurisdiction of the Domain